dib-lab/dib-training/remote-workshop-info.rst

 - 1 week before, do tech test.
 Google hangout on air streaming to youtube.
 Verify everything works. (see: https://github.com/dib-lab/dib-training-private/blob/master/remote-tech-test-checklist.txt)

-- 2-3 days before, send out workshop reminder email with location details, install instructions, and survey (sample questions here: https://github.com/dib-lab/dib-training-private/blob/master/survey-questions.txt)
+- 2-3 days before, send out workshop reminder email with location details, install instructions

 *Day of workshop:*

-- 10-15 minutes before lesson start, create Google Hangout on Air (instructions in tech-test-checklist.txt doc linked above), make sure it streams to youtube, have everyone join, keep remote mics muted.
+- 10-15 minutes before lesson start, create Google Hangout on Air (instructions in `here <http://jessicamizzi.github.io/broadcast-hangouts/>`__, make sure it streams to youtube, have everyone join, keep remote mics muted.

 - for first 5-10 minutes, locally do introductions of helpers/room leader.
-Explain that workshop is being taught remotely on google hangouts, mention that remote mics are muted, so they should feel free to ask questions, show online teaching materials, show etherpad, explain etherpad chat is  where they can ask questions at any time, explain video will up on youtube (and time stamped) so it can be referred to later, explain stickies
+Explain that workshop is being taught remotely on google hangouts, mention that remote mics are muted, so they should feel free to ask questions, show online teaching materials, show etherpad, explain etherpad chat is  where they can ask questions at any time, explain video will up on youtube so it can be referred to later, explain stickies

-- lesson starts, instructor teachers until first challenge question.
-Presents challenge question, people work, when they are done (for the most part), helpers go over challenge question locally, when all sites are finished, lesson starts up again.
-Repeat this each time there is a challenge question.

 - halfway through, break for coffee for 10-15 minutes

-- finish teaching (repeating challenge question protocol each time one arises)
+- finish teaching

-- day of workshop, send out survey (to maximize survey response), include link to youtube video, say it will be time stamped, include general DIB training info (website, signing up for mailing list, adding google cal)

-- within a few days after workshop, go through and add time stamps to youtube video.
+- post workshop survey is sent to participants, along with YouTube video, materials, and general DIB training info

 NOTE: instructors should (be reminded to) repeat questions that are asked locally :)